Maxime Baca

 Maxime Baca (born 2 June 1983) is a French former professional footballer who played as a defender.

 Career

+Baca spent one year at the INF Clairefontaine academy, between 1997 and 1998.

-Baca began his career by Paris Saint-Germain, before joining L'Entente SSG in July 2003.
+He began his career by Paris Saint-Germain, before joining L'Entente SSG in July 2003.
 After two years he left Saint-Gratien and moved to Le Havre AC in Summer 2005.
 On 2 June 2009, FC Lorient signed him from Le Havre on a free transfer until June 2011.

 In June 2014, after five years in Lorient, he agreed to a two-year contract with local rivals En Avant de Guingamp.